AznIronMan/Limitless-OldVB/README.txt

 - added baseline database builder function for players that want a blank db
 - embedded ClarkTribeGames Updater into the main exe
 - updated welcome screen to support up to 12 random avatars
+- fixed issue with dark/lite mode checkboxes not working correctly
+- fixed issue with settings not saving in certain scenarios
+- added image resizer for imported avatars

 [PREVIOUS UPDATES]